MicrosoftDocs/azure-docs/articles/azure-maps/map-accessibility.md

     - Throttle the updates to once every few seconds.
     - Combine messages together in a logical way.
 - Avoid using color as the only means of conveying information.
 Use text, icons, or patterns to supplement or replace the color.
 Some considerations:
-    - If using a bubble layer to show the relative value between data points, consider scaling the radius of each bubble in addition to or as an alternative to coloring them.
+    - If using a bubble layer to show the relative value between data points, consider scaling the radius of each bubble, coloring the bubble, or both.
     - Consider using a symbol layer with different icons for different metric categories, such as triangles, stars, and squares.
 The symbol layer also supports scaling the size of the icon.
 A text label can also be displayed.
     - If displaying line data, the width can be used to represent weight or size.
 A dash-array pattern can be used to represent different categories of lines.
 A symbol layer can be used in combination with a line to overlay icons along the line.
 Using an arrow icon is useful for showing the flow or direction of the line.
     - If displaying polygon data, a pattern, such as stripes, can be used as an alternative to color.
 - Some visualizations such as heatmaps, tile layers, and image layers aren't accessible for users with vision impairments.
 Some considerations:
     - Have the screen reader describe what the layer is displaying when added to the map.
-For example, if a weather radar tile layer is displayed, have the screen reader say something like "Weather radar data overlaid on map."
+For example, if a weather radar tile layer is displayed, then have the screen reader say "Weather radar data is overlaid on the map."
 - Limit the amount of functionality that requires a mouse hover.
 These functionalities will be inaccessible to users who are using a keyboard or touch device to interact with your application.
 Note, it's still a good practice to have a hover style for interactive content such as clickable icons, links, and buttons.
 - Try navigating your application using the keyboard.
 Make sure tab ordering is logical.
 - If creating keyboard shortcuts, try to limit it to two keys or less.